mattoi/frambo-backend-study/README.md

 You'll be able to find the docs for the backend and frontend apps in their respective READMEs.

 ### TODO
-- Create a SQL schema for the database (the tables are already defined in an external file)
 - Fill the tables with some data
 - Create models
 - Create repositories (with tests)